Yes, Counselor, There Will Be Math: Why Litigators Need to Learn Some Statistics

-I have worked on several matters involving data collected from Macs with a trusted partner, BlackBag Technologies.
-They are an industry leader, providing Mac-based forensic and e-discovery data solutions.
-I co-authored this post with Paul Jordan, BlackBag’s VP of Corporate Development, who helped me advance my knowledge of why Mac e-discovery should be handled differently than Windows
+Over the last year I have worked on several matters involving data collected from Macs with a trusted partner, BlackBag Technologies.
+BlackBag is an industry leader in providing Mac-based forensic

 Taking the Time to Get it Right… DiscoverReady Team Holds Summit on Quality in Document Review

 Year-end is always a busy time.
 In addition to keeping up with day-to-day client demands, it’s time for financial and operational planning for the coming year.
 In our case, mix in a heavy dose